helsingborg-stad/blade-component-library/README.md

 ## Built With

-- PHP
-- Laravel Blade
+- Laravel Blade 5.8 (using Blade One Standalone package)

 ## Dependencies
-- Laravel Blade 5.5 (included in package)
+- PHP 7.3

 ## Releases